moechofe/lowresrmx/asset.dev/manual.md

 ### Functions

-LowResRMX provide a bunch of built-in function to manipulate the fantasy device hardware such as the graphic or sound.
+Retro Game Creator provide a bunch of built-in function to manipulate the fantasy device hardware such as the graphic or sound.
 You'll find them by consulting the [list of API instructions](#api-instructions).

 To execute a function, use it's identifier followed by a list of coma-separated arguments surrounded by rounded parenthesis.

     print mid$("test",3,1) :'print s

-A function will always return something and MUST be used as [rvalue](#lvalue-and-rvalue) inside an [expression](#expression).
+A function will always return something and MUST be used as [rvalue](#lvalue-and-rvalue) inside an [expressions](#expressions).

 ### Lvalue and Rvalue